 - Share Glowforge with others via the referral program and earn an affiliate commission on sales.

 There are a LOT of ways in which you can make money with Glowforge very quickly!
-Most of the Glowforge owners that I know say that it only took them a few months to earn back their initial investment!
+(We’ll cover Making Money with Your Glowforge in more depth in another post really soon!)
+Most of the Glowforge owners I know say that it only took them a few months to earn back their initial investment!

 Which Glowforge Model Should I Buy?

-To help you determine which Glowforge model is best for your needs, let me share a bit of basic information about each:
+To help you determine which model is best suited for your needs, let me share a bit of basic information about each:

 - Glowforge Basic is the introductory model, perfect for moderate home use.
 The Glowforge Basic is a Class 1 laser (like a DVD player).
 The maximum printable area is approximately 11″ x 19.5″.
-Glowforge Basic comes with a 6-month warranty.
+The Basic model comes with a 6-month warranty.

 - Glowforge Plus is a great solution for people who want to print frequently and quickly.
 The Glowforge Plus is a Class 1 laser.
-The Glowforge Plus top engraving speed is 2x as fast as the Glowforge Basic.
+The Glowforge Plus top engraving speed is 2x as fast as the Basic.
 The maximum printable area is approximately 11″ x 19.5″.
-Glowforge Plus comes with a 12-month warranty.
+The Plus model comes with a 12-month warranty.

 In addition, the Pro model has an advanced cooling system that allows it to be used for longer periods of time (up to 81 degrees F) without needing to pause for cooling.
 The Basic and Plus are designed for environments up to 75 degrees F.